l-rettberg/set-card-game/README.md

 available SETs, the one(s) which might increase the chances of having a 'perfect' end game.

-The 'quasi_thrify' and 'thrify' selection methods are such options, based on algorithms present in the code.
-The 'quasi_thrify' option was the first implementation, and 'thrifty' improves upon 'quasi_thrify' by a small margin.
+The 'quasi_thrifty' and 'thrifty' selection methods are such options, based on algorithms present in the code.
+The 'quasi_thrifty' option was the first implementation, and 'thrifty' improves upon 'quasi_thrifty' by a small margin.

 (Because the algorithms producing these options are of min-max type, they also naturally enjoy counterparts, which achieve opposite results, and which I call 'quasi_greed' and 'greedy'.)

-Both of the 'quasi_thrify' and 'thrify' algorithms are based upon computations involving a quantity that I call 'impact_factor' and which is roughly defined as follows.
+Both of the 'quasi_thrifty' and 'thrifty' algorithms are based upon computations involving a quantity that I call 'impact_factor' and which is roughly defined as follows.

 By selecting with replacement, it is possible to form, with a full deck of cards, a maximum